 What you should include in every email marketing campaign

 So that your email complies with the CAN-SPAM Act double-check that each of these is included in your template:

 Additionally, when you send your campaign you’ll want to make sure that your subject line accurately reflects what’s included.
 Not only is this a requirement under the law, you don’t want readers to feel like you pulled a bait and switch on them.

-So what do you do when you go to a show or event and collect a bunch of email addresses that you previously would have added to your mailing list?
-Or that amazing potential client you met at a conference?
+So how do you follow these rules and add people to your list?
+What do you do when you go to a show or event and collect a bunch of email addresses?
+Or how do you add that amazing potential client you met at a conference?